hdShang/arxiv-daily/docs/cs-CV/2025-09-11/papers/250909190v1-vquala-2025-challenge-on-visual-quality-comparison-for-large-multimo.md

 ---
 layout: default
-title: VQualA 2025 Challenge on Visual Quality Comparison for Large Multimodal Models: Methods and Results
+title: "VQualA 2025 Challenge on Visual Quality Comparison for Large Multimodal Models: Methods and Results"
 ---

 # VQualA 2025 Challenge on Visual Quality Comparison for Large Multimodal Models: Methods and Results